Scubakay/final-stand/readme.md

 ## Contributions

+Special thanks to:
-Special thanks to TheNatter for creating the Hunter Tracking Device model!
+- TheNatter for creating the Hunter Tracking Device model!
+- Huskarmen for creating the Hunter Tracking Device sounds!

 ## How to use